Prismatik/dendritic/README.md

 ## TODO

-* Add text explaining the assertion to all of the test assertions
 * Make it optional whether to use Auth or an internal user store
 * Add generator for auth middleware(s)
 * Investigate a graphql implementation